 All kinds of women work in the sex industry.
 Sex workers are of different ages, and have different sexual orientations, economic and educational backgrounds, and ethnicities.
 Some are immigrants, including women from Asian countries who have become increasingly involved in the sex industry since the early 1990s.
 Those without citizenship or permanent residency are most at risk of exploitation by employers in the industry.

 Male sex workers mostly have male clients.
 They mainly work privately, as escorts, or on the streets.
-Transgender workers and Māori and Pacific men and women are also more likely to work on the streets.
+Transgender workers and Māori and Pasifika men and women are also more likely to work on the streets.

-It is difficult to get information about the number of sex workers because it is stigmatised work and many people move in and out of the industry.
+It is difficult to get information about the number of sex workers because it is stigmatised work and many people move into and out of the industry.
 In 2005 the total number of sex workers was estimated at just under 6,000.
 Research in 2007 indicated that there were nearly 2,500 sex workers working in Auckland, Wellington, Christchurch, Nelson and Hawke’s Bay, 10% of whom were street workers.
 The number of clients would be many times this figure.